Jordan McLean (musician): Solo career and collaborations

-As a member of The Lonesome Prairie Dogs (featuring Lenny Kaye) McLean arranged and produced the recording of the bands EP on Dala Records, recorded at Dunham Studios in Bushwick, Brooklyn.
+As a member of The Lonesome Prairie Dogs (featuring Lenny Kaye), McLean arranged and produced the recording of the band's EP on Dala Records, recorded at Dunham Studios in Bushwick, Brooklyn.
 McLean's work as a recording artist includes sessions for producers such as Bosco Mann, Mark Ronson, Wyclef Jean, Joel Hamilton, Josh Kaufman and Tony Visconte as well as labels such as Warner Music, Color Red Music, Daptone Records, Blue Note Records, Verve, Razor and Tie, Desco, Ropeadope Records, Ninja Tune, and JDub Records.

 McLean has played Istanbul Jazz Festival and Montreux Jazz Festival, Bonnaroo, Coachella, WOMAD and many others, and toured coast-to-coast for two consecutive years playing the Canadian Jazz Festival circuit.

-Hot Mustard

-At the start of the pandemic McLean began a collaboration with the Charleston, SC based duo Hot Mustard (composed of producer/bass player Nick Carusos and producer/guitarist/graphic artist Jack Powell).
-McLean has written the brass arrangements for four Hot Mustard albums (the first two of which are released on the record label Color Red Music), and their cover of Naked When You Come.
-The Hot Mustard horn sessions were co-produced by and recorded at the studio of Dave “Smoota” Smith, where Smoota and McLean had been producing brass-forward tracks under the name Big Brass Beats.